 Professor Reed-Danahay is Director of the Center for European Studies (CEUS) at UB.
 She serves on the Executive Committee of the Council for European Studies (CES) and she was President of the Society for the Anthropology of Europe from 2010-2012.
-She is a Fellow at Magdalene College, University of Cambridge (UK) and a Fellow of the Royal Anthropological Institute.
+She is a former Yip Fellow (2012) at Magdalene College, University of Cambridge (UK) and a Fellow of the Royal Anthropological Institute.
 Prof. Reed-Danahay is also an Associate Member of the Sophiapol Lab at the University of Paris Ouest Nanterre La Défense.

 2012 Civic Engagements: The Citizenship Practices of Indian and Vietnamese Immigrants.
 Stanford: Stanford University Press (with coauthor Caroline B. Brettell).